-No. Component Description 4 Reset Switch Note: This switch is recessed and must be pushed with a small object such as the end of a paper clip, or a ballpoint pen.
-Pressing and releasing this switch when the unit is running performs a system reset.
+No. Component Description 4 reset button Pressing and releasing this switch when the unit is running performs a system reset.
 Pressing and holding this switch in for more than three seconds when the unit is running resets its configuration to the factory default settings.
 Note: This does not clear User Account information.
-See Clear Login Information , page 157, for information on clearing user account information.
+See Clear Login Information , page 156, for information on clearing user account information.
 Pressing and holding this switch while powering on the switch returns the unit to its factory default firmware level, rather than the firmware version that the switch has been upgraded to.
 This allows you to recover from a failed firmware upgrade and gives you the opportunity to try upgrading the firmware again.
 Note: This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.
-5 PON Port Reserved.
-6 Modem Port For dial in connection should the unit be unavailable over the network.
+5 PON port Reserved.
+6 modem port For dial in connection should the unit be unavailable over the network.
 See Serial Console Server Installation , page 27, step 6 for installation details.
-7 Local Console Port This RJ45 port allows for local administration and access through a serial terminal connection to a computer.
+7 local console port This RJ45 port allows for local administration and access through a serial terminal connection to a computer.
 An SA0141 (DTE to DTE) adapter (included in the package) is required for this connection.
-8 Laptop USB Console Port This mini-USB port allows a PC or laptop to be connected for local access and control.
+8 laptop USB console (LUC) port This mini-USB port allows a PC or laptop to be connected for local access and control.
 Connect to a PC or laptop to automatically launch a terminal emulator to access the SN text menu.
-9 USB Ports These three Type A female USB ports can be used to connect USB devices, such as USB storage devices (pen drive / hard drive), USB hubs and USB SIM card Reader.
+9 USB ports These three Type A female USB ports can be used to connect USB devices, such as USB storage devices (pen drive / hard drive), USB hubs and USB SIM card Reader.